-- Cloudy urine may be a sign of a urinary tract infection, dehydration, kidney stones, sexually transmitted diseases or other health conditions.
+- There are many possible cloudy urine causes.
+Cloudy urine may be a sign of a urinary tract infection, dehydration, kidney stones, sexually transmitted diseases or other health conditions.

 - If you have cloudy pee, discomfort or pain around the bladder, a need to urinate frequently and urgently, and a feeling that your bladder is never empty, you may have a bladder infection.

-- Some natural treatments to clear up cloudy urine and prevent a UTI include probiotics, cranberry, acupuncture and good hygiene, especially after sexual intercourse.
+- Some natural remedies to help clear up cloudy urine and prevent a UTI include probiotics, cranberry, acupuncture and good hygiene, especially after sexual intercourse.